What can past tournaments reveal about how the 2026 FIFA World Cup might unfold? Do World Cup winners emerge by chance or by choice?

 Spain most closely resembles the ideal historical champion.
 Since 2022, it has gained 176 Elo points, won the 2024 Euros, and entered 2026 as the world's top-ranked team.
 Its trajectory mirrors the sustained upward momentum shown by recent champions entering their tournament peak.

 In the end, positioning heading into the tournament sets the stage, but converting form into tournament success is what defines a champion.
-The question is how that conversion actually happens.

 How do contenders become champions?